A Little Bit About Me…

 My blog has been a lot of things since it’s inception in the late winter months of 2018 – perhaps the best works were born in the earliest of entries.
 My writing has always been a therapeutic outlet, one I needed the most in what I consider “Chapter One” of my blog.
 This period was full of everything I wanted people to know about migraine and my experience.
 The ups and downs, the interaction between the sick and the surrounding society, and the self-realizations that came from various symptoms and events.

 My blog began to transform as I went through the process of applying for, and being approved for SSDI.
 I wanted to alter my space, allow it to be a place others could come when they needed the resources I hadn’t had.

-I explored different topics, I toyed with featuring other writers and stories to help spread awareness, and I found that forcing myself to write more maybe made me feel like I was doing something but the therapeutic aspect was lost.
-This second phase of my blog captured my life and my migraine journey, but I lost myself during this time.
+Throughout this time, I’ve shifted to prioritize my own healing and understanding what that word represents for me.
 Healing doesn’t come easy, it takes a really long time – maybe even our entire lifetime – and a lot of it is accepting that these conditions I write about, and those that I don’t, are inseparable from me and my life.

 The best way to view this blog – if you’re really invested in my story this far – is to navigate to the “Featured Stories” tab where I’ve outlined the highlight reel of pieces published for easy reading.